yourselvs/Dungeons/README.md

 # DungeonTracker

-Dungeons is a simple Minecraft plugin that allows servers to create courses known as "dungeons", which players have to race through under set conditions and limitations.
-This plugin is actually a rebuild of a plugin titled DungeonTracker.
-DungeonTracker was messy and difficult to manage, and there were several things I wanted to change fundamentally.
-When I started it up and it was dysfunctional I decided to start all over from scratch and rebuild the plugin.
-This is the result.
+Dungeons is a simple Minecraft plugin that allows servers to create timed courses known as "dungeons".
+Players must get from a start point to an end point in order to complete a dungeon.
+In between is any kind of obstacle the server decides to place.
+The plugin keeps track of leaderboards and records of all players and dungeons.
+All database and file management is done using a service called MLab, so absolutely 0 stress is put on the server in order to manage files.

 ## Installation